Ticket monies will be collected on the bank

 Holding a lot of common and mirror carp around the 7lb to 8lb mark and quite a few between 12lbs and 14lbs which are regularly caught, the pool also holds some mirrors including one which was caught in September 2012 by an angler from Coventry and weighed 32lbs.
 In addition it is home to some ghost carp to 12lbs.

-In addition to the carp there are a good head of roach averaging about 8oz and running to just over 1lb plus some good bream to over 4lbs but which average between 1lb and 2lbs.
+In addition to the carp, several anglers are now reporting catching good quality perch to 2lbs 8oz whilst there is also a good head of roach averaging about 8oz and running to just over 1lb plus some good bream to over 4lbs but which average between 1lb and 2lbs.
 Of particular appeal to younger anglers are the gudgeon which are easily caught and provide a lot of fun for those new to the sport.

-Dave's Pool is a popular venue for small club matches, which are only allowed in winter, and is popular with pleasure anglers on Sundays.
-Although it has a small following of mid-week regulars, there is always plenty of room for anglers from Monday to Saturday.
+Dave's Pool is a popular venue for small club matches and is popular with pleasure anglers on Sundays.
+Although it has a small following of mid-week regulars, there is always plenty of room for anglers throughout the week.

 Unlike some large commercial fisheries, Dave's Pool is very informal and there are few rules with the exceptions that jokers, bloodworm and artificial baits are not allowed; groundbait should be used only in feeders; keepnets are allowed only in matches; and anglers should use only dry landing nets.